sobingt/Aviyel-Blogs-Review/_posts/2022-01-11-installAndSelfHostTypesense.md

 ##### Docker Image

 Typesense is also available as Docker images.
 A list of all published Docker images and tags is available at [https://hub.docker.com/r/typesense/typesense/](https://hub.docker.com/r/typesense/typesense/).
-The source files are in [Github](https://github.com/typesense/typesense).
+The source files are in [Github](https://github.com/typesense/typesense).Simply click the link below to learn more about how to install Typesense using Docker.

 - [How to run Typesense from the Docker Image?](https://aviyeldevrel.github.io/Aviyel-Blogs-Review/how-to-run-typesense-docker-image/)

 ##### DEB package on Ubuntu/Debian

 The Debian package for Typesense can be downloaded from the official Typesense website or from the APT repository of Typesense.
-It can be used to install Typesense on any Debian-based system such as Debian and Ubuntu.
+It can be used to install Typesense on any Debian-based system such as Debian and Ubuntu.Simply click the link below to learn more about how to install Typesense inside Ubuntu/Debian.

 - [How to download and install Typesense on Ubuntu?](https://aviyeldevrel.github.io/Aviyel-Blogs-Review/download-and-install-typesense-ubuntu/)

 ##### RPM package on CentOS/RHEL

+The RPM for Typesense can be downloaded from the official website / documentation page or from the RPM repository of Typesense.
+It can be used to install Typesense on any RPM-based system such as OpenSuSE, SLES, Centos, Red Hat,CentOS/RHEL and Oracle Enterprise.Simply click the link below to learn more about how to install Typesense inside CentOS/RHEL using RPM package.

 - [How to download and install Typesense on CentOS?](https://aviyeldevrel.github.io/Aviyel-Blogs-Review/download-and-install-typesense-centos/)